Energy and Climate Policy Advisory Committee

 Clean Energy Fund Review and Recommendations

-Pursuant to a proviso in section 23 of the Clean Energy Transformation Act, the Department of Commerce has convened the Energy and Climate Policy Advisory Committee.
+Pursuant to a proviso in section 23 of the Clean Energy Transformation Act, the Department of Commerce convened the Energy and Climate Policy Advisory Committee.

 The Energy and Climate Policy Advisory Committee was created “to develop recommendations to the legislature for the coordination of existing resources, or the establishment of new ones, for the purposes of examining the costs and benefits of energy-related policies, programs, functions, activities, and incentives.”
 SB 5116 sec.
 23

-The Clean Energy Transformation Act (CETA) proviso directs Commerce to submit the ECPAC’s recommendations in a report to the Legislature by Dec.
+The Clean Energy Transformation Act (CETA) proviso directed Commerce to submit the ECPAC’s recommendations in a report to the Legislature by Dec.
 31, 2020.
 ECPAC members and non-member stakeholders met in six interim sessions with a combined total of 29 individuals representing 26 organizations.
 These stakeholder sessions provided a forum for a focused discussion of the three primary CEF program areas and related investments: Grants to Non-profit Lenders, Research, Development, and Demonstration, and Grid Modernization (including the Solar Deployment and Electrification of Transportation Systems programs).
 Summaries of the stakeholder sessions and a list of participants can be found here:

 - Clean Energy Infrastructure – Summary of Stakeholder Sessions (pdf)

 - Clean Energy Innovation – Summary of Stakeholder Sessions (pdf)